 Working within a traditionally maledominated industry we have a legacy to fix - and this starts at the top of the recruitment funnel.
-We actively look
+We actively look to attract mixed gender interest and ensure visibility of both male and female colleagues throughout all stages of the recruitment process.

-We are committed to zero bias within
+We are committed to zero bias within recruitment, interview, onboarding, training and eventual promotional considerations.

-We believe that the best results are achieved
+We believe that the best results are achieved by great people from diverse backgrounds, ethnicities, and gender.